nodejs/node/doc/api/fs.md

 * `options` {Object}
   * `bigint` {boolean} Whether the numeric values in the returned [`fs.Stats`][] object should be `bigint`. **Default:** `false`.
-  * `throws` {boolean} Whether an exception will be thrown if stats are not available, rather than returning `undefined`.
+  * `throwIfNoEntry` {boolean} Whether an exception will be thrown if no file system entry exists, rather than returning `undefined`.
     **Default:** `true`.
 * Returns: {fs.Stats}